tlevine/www.thomaslevine.com/content/!/data-catalog-dead-links/index.md

 That said, if the alternative to having a dead link to a dataset is having no link to a dataset, I'd say it's better to have the dead link so we know that the data exist.
 But live links are better; let's move on.

-As I started looking at data on [CKAN](http://ckan.org/) sites, I noticed that a lot of the datasets were links to files on other websites and that a lot of these links were dead.
-Then I started wondering how many and which ones.

 ## Acquiring the data
 I collected data about dead links from CKAN and